uutzinger/BioMedicalSensorBoard/impedance_measurements.md

 At a given frequency the unknonw tissue impedance is given as magnitude $∣Z∣$ and phase $\theta$.

-When measurements are conducted at several phase offsets we will record the following values:
+When measurements are conducted at several phase offsets we can determine the impedance with a least squares fit.
+We will record the following values:

 - $\text{measurement}[i] = |Z| \cdot \cos(\theta - \phi_i)$